rudolfo-felix/Amazeme/README.md

 # Amazeme
-Advanced path algorithm program that solves some puzzles
+Advanced path algorithm program that solves hard puzzles

 # To compile
 Use makefile